KatherineMichel/creating-a-self-hosted-church-website/design-and-development/design-and-development.md

 ### Code Explainer

 The _config.yml file contains project configurations.
 The first file to be rendered is the index.html, which is the website homepage.
+When the website homepage URL is entered into a browser and the index.html file is fetched, or a hyperlink on the website is clicked and another corresponding .html page is fetched, based on the front matter in the .html file, a template is fetched from the _layouts folder and the .html file content is inserted into the template where indicated, and any partial templates indicated in the template are fetched from the _includes folder (such as header and footer) and inserted into the template where indicated.

+The main website pages (Homepage (index.html), Activities, Blog, and About) use the default template.
+Blog posts inserted into the Blog page are found in the _posts folder and use the post template.

+The website Homepage contains

+Website style and image files are found in the css, images, and fonts folders.

 ### Primary Folder and File Structure